Strategies for translation, localization, and rollout

 Strategies

 It is important to pick a localization strategy that fits your needs.
 Adobe's best practices can be read on aem.live.
-The basic strategies are as follows.
+The basic strategies are as follows:

-Hybrid
+Hybrid (language-based)

 Recommendation

-High-level considerations
+Other considerations

 While a language-based approach can provide less overhead, you may run into complexities with commerce, currencies, and VAT.